jasonajack/envoy-logger/README.md

   - Per-phase voltage, phase angle, etc.
   - Per-panel production

-Once in InfluxDB, you can display the data on a Grafana dashboard.
+Once in the database, you can display the data on a Grafana dashboard.

 ## Screenshots